susanfawcett/Hawaii/README.md

   fi
 done

-####  Use filenames as headers for mafft (they will carry the name of the reference they were mapped too and are truncated)
+#### Use filenames as headers for mafft (they otherwise will carry the name of the reference they were mapped too and are truncated)
 bash plastafastomerename.sh

 #### Combine all assemblies into a single fasta file